Astronomy (ASTR)

 Lecture: 54

 An honors course designed to provide an enriched experience.
 An introductory, non-technical survey of the universe.
 Fundamental concepts and facts of astronomy.
 Topics include the origin and evolution of planets, stars, and galaxies; results of space exploration and modern cosmology.
 Enroll in ASTR 5L to receive laboratory science credit.
-Field trips may be required.
+A field trip required.
 Students may not receive credit for both ASTR 5H and ASTR 5.

 ASTR 5L Astronomical Observing Laboratory